jlvadell/pururu-bot/README.md

 ## Deployment

-The app is configured to be deployed in an EC2 instance from AWS, to do so, it uses the deployment workflow from github actions.
+The app is configured to be deployed in an EC2 instance from AWS, to do so, it uses the deployment workflow from GitHub Actions.

 ![Deployment Workflow](docs/img/pururu_deployment.png)